-Gear management and proper gear shifting practices are another important aspect to maintaining proper cycling form.
+Gear management and proper gear-shifting practices are other important aspect to maintaining proper cycling form.
 Shifting gears at the right time is a skill that can take a while to master, but is totally worth the time.

 Cyclists tend to make the common mistake of waiting too long to shift to an easier gear when they are approaching an incline.
 In these situations, the chain will take on unnecessary load and could cause damage.